ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 operating system, or the establishment attempt has timed out for any other reason).

 Connection establishment
-and transmission of the first message can be combined in a single action {{initiate-and-send}}.
+and transmission of the first Message can be combined in a single action {{initiate-and-send}}.

 ## Passive Open: Listen {#listen}

-Passive open is the Action of waiting for Connections from Remote Endpoints, commonly used by servers in client-server interactions.
-Passive open is supported by the Transport Services API through the Listen Action and returns a Listener object:
+Passive open is the action of waiting for Connections from Remote Endpoints, commonly used by servers in client-server interactions.
+Passive open is supported by the Transport Services API through the `Listen` action and returns a Listener object:

 ~~~
 Listener := Preconnection.Listen()
 ~~~

-Before calling Listen, the caller must have initialized the Preconnection during the pre-establishment phase with a Local Endpoint specifier, as well as all properties necessary for Protocol Stack selection.
+Before calling `Listen`, the caller must have initialized the Preconnection during the pre-establishment phase with a Local Endpoint specifier, as well as all properties necessary for Protocol Stack selection.
 A Remote Endpoint may optionally be specified, to constrain what Connections are accepted.

-The Listen() Action returns a Listener object.
-Once Listen() has been called, any changes to the Preconnection MUST NOT have any effect on the Listener.
+The `Listen` action returns a Listener object.
+Once `Listen` has been called, any changes to the Preconnection MUST NOT have any effect on the Listener.
 The Preconnection can be disposed of or reused, e.g., to create another Listener.